Chapter 1: Not enough coffee to deal with this

 “Mm, yes, lipstick smeared on my teeth is such a good look.”
 But she was grinning as she pulled her dress back to decency.
 Covered up marks on her neck and shoulders - tattoos and everything else.
 And Slit did his own adjustments, pulling his clothes carefully over his piercings.

-Hey,” she said suddenly and tilted her head.
+Hey,” she said suddenly and tilted her head to listen to the music piping over the bar's speakers.
 “Hear that?
 Sounds like… Old Mother Hell.”

 One of his favorite bands.
 “Yeah,” he said, that had to clear his throat because it felt like he was choking on beer again.
 “It is.”